List of Emmerdale characters introduced in 2010: Hazel Rhodes

 Hazel Rhodes (also Walsh) is the mother of Jackson Walsh (Marc Silcock).
 Hazel made her first appearance on 12 August 2010 and on 16 May 2011 it was announced that Quirke had decided to quit Emmerdale.
-Hazel left on 25 January 2012 and Quirke has said she would like to return.
-Quirke was nominated in the category of "Best Actress" at the 2011 British Soap Awards for her portrayal.
+Hazel last appeared on 25 January 2012; Quirke has said she would like to return.
+Quirke was nominated for the 2011 British Soap Award for "Best Actress" (Hazel).

 Deborah Ross of The Independent commented on the character saying she "pops up but, sadly, isn't given much to do, bar sit under a pub umbrella and look sad".

 Hazel first appears when she came to meet Jackson and quickly clashed with Aaron Livesy (Danny Miller).
 After Hazel floods Jackson's flat, he is evicted and Paddy Kirk (Dominic Brunt) suggests that they move in with him, but Aaron isn't happy about being under the same roof as Hazel.
 Jackson sees this and suggests moving Hazel into the B&B but Aaron surprises him by saying that Hazel can stay with them and Paddy.

 Hazel settles into the village, starting art classes for the locals and she meets Viv Hope (Deena Payne).
 The pair start to get to know each other and throw friendly insults at each other, becoming friends.
 Hazel gets a job at the cafe and becomes friends with Viv's husband Bob (Tony Audenshaw).
 Bob and Hazel go on a date but when he takes her to his home, Hazel tells him that she only wants to be friends.
 Bob says he had hoped for a relationship but he agrees to be just friends.